Sevin Rosen Funds

 Series C in 2006

-Zilker Labs, Inc. is a semiconductor company specializing in the design and development of power management and conversion integrated circuits (ICs) for various electronic applications.
-The company offers a range of products, including the ZL2004, ZL2005, ZL2005P, ZL2105, and ZL2106, which feature advanced functionalities such as synchronous DC-DC buck conversion, adaptive PWM control, integrated power MOSFETs, and comprehensive power and thermal management capabilities.
-These ICs are utilized in embedded computing, telecommunications, data storage, and industrial control systems, among other applications.
-Founded in 2003 and headquartered in Austin, Texas, Zilker Labs also maintains sales offices and engineering centers in the United States and Hong Kong, enhancing its global reach in the semiconductor market.
-The company is a subsidiary of Intersil Corporation.
+Zilker Labs, Inc. is a semiconductor company based in Austin, Texas, specializing in the design, development, and marketing of power management and conversion integrated circuits for various electronic applications.
+Established in 2003, the company offers a range of digital power conversion ICs, including the ZL2004, ZL2005, ZL2005P, ZL2105, and ZL2106, each combining features such as synchronous DC-DC buck converters, adaptive drivers, and comprehensive power and thermal management functions.
+Zilker Labs' products cater to a variety of sectors, including embedded computing, telecommunications, data storage, instrumentation, and industrial controls.
+The company also maintains sales offices and engineering centers in the United States and Hong Kong.

 Innovalight